 Before the wind farm began operations, the Seychelles depended entirely on imported fossil fuels to generate energy.
 With the farm now supplying more than 8 percent of Mahe Island’s grid capacity, the integration of clean, sustainable wind energy is helping the island nation decrease power outages, address long-term energy security and reduce carbon emissions.

-The project is a major step toward meeting the Seychelles’ energy policy, which sets a target of producing 15 percent of its energy from renewable sources by 2030.
-The project was financed through a grant of US$28 million from the Abu Dhabi Fund for Development, a government entity that enhances living standards in developing nations.
+The project is a major step toward meeting the Seychelles’ target of producing 15 percent of its energy from renewable sources by 2030.
+It was financed through a grant of US$28 million from the Abu Dhabi Fund for Development, a government entity that enhances living standards in developing nations.

 The Port Victoria wind farm is one of several ADFD-funded international projects.